mwherman2000/neo-csharpcoe/competitions/NPCEntAppCompetitions/DrivingDotNetResurgenceWithNEOBlockchain.md

 * Smart contracts are built as plain-old C# class projects.
 The NEO Compiler is then run as a post-build step to transcompile MSIL patterns from a standard .NET assembly (DLL file) into a .AVM NEO VM byte code file.

 * All of the features of the Visual Studio IDE and .NET/C# environment are available for NEO smart contract development - including, for example, the .NET/C# optimizing compiler features which have been demonstrated to reduce NEO VM execution costs by as much as 25% to 50%.
-This is a key capability because every NEO VM instruction executed during a smart contract invocation is tracked and accounted for. [[NEO System Fees](http://docs.NEO.org/en-us/sc/systemfees.html)].
+This is a key capability because every NEO VM instruction executed during a smart contract invocation is tracked and accounted for [[NEO System Fees](http://docs.NEO.org/en-us/sc/systemfees.html)].

 ### *Enterprise Distributed Applications and Smart Data*: Only enabled by .NET and C#

 What is unique about Enterprise Distributed Application development on a blockchain?  ...the NEO Blockchain or any other blockchain.

-* While people talk mostly about *smart contracts* in the context of programmable blockchain development, it is really about *Smart Data* living on the public Internet (as well as private networks and consortium networks) - Smart Data that is both trustful and trustless.
+* While people mostly talk about *smart contracts* in the context of programmable blockchain development, it is really about *Smart Data* living on the public Internet (as well as private networks and consortium networks) - Smart Data that is both trustful and trustless.
 * Trustful because when a transaction has been confirmed on the NEO Blockchain, the Smart Data is recorded there forever: unchangeable and irrefutable.
 * Trustless because once confirmed on the blockchain, the Smart Data is digitally signed and completely decentralized ...free of any centralized control.
 * The only way to place data on the NEO Blockchain is to write a smart contract that will, via a NEO transaction, store the data on the blockchain for you.